ToniWonKanobi/theoveranalyzed.net/posts/2015/4/6/the-new-yorker-vs-the-audubon-and-the-verge.md

-@@ Title=The New Yorker vs. The Audubon, and the Verge
+Title: The New Yorker vs. The Audubon, and The Verge
-@@ Date=2015-04-06 10:00
+Date: 2015-04-06 10:00
-@@ Description=The Verge recently ran a piece detailing a recent battle between The Audubon Society and The New Yorker.
+Description: The Verge recently ran a piece detailing a recent battle between The Audubon Society and The New Yorker.
-@@ Tags=Audubon, The New Yorker, The Verge
+Tags: Advocacy, Animals

 It struck me as odd when The Verge, one of the more prominent 'modern' online *tech* publications, ran an [oped][theverge] by Elizabeth Lopatto, outlining an apparent battle of sorts between a [freelancer][wikipedia] for [The New Yorker][newyorker] and the [Audubon Society][audubon].
 The topic?
 Animal advocacy and climate change---neither one directly related to technology.